atticuscornett/mimacro-obs-websocket/README.md

     - For most setups, the default settings should work.
     - Websocket IP should be `localhost` if OBS Studio is running on the same machine as mimacro.
     - Websocket port is typically `4455`.
     - Websocket password is typically empty.
-(Note: Password is not encrypted by mimacro at this time.
+(Note: Password is not encrypted by mimacro.
 Assume other programs can read it.
 Exercise caution.)
     - Websocket secure should be kept as `false` for most setups.
 5. Actions under the `OBS Websocket` category should now function in mimacro.